top of page

 Module zero: Introduction to the course

-Module One: Introduction to the concept of Agroecology
+Module One: Introduction to the Concept of Agroecology

-Module Two: Agroecology in practice
+Module Two: Agroecology in Practice

-Module Three: Agroecology and sustainable food systems
+Module Three: Agroecology and Sustainable Food Systems

-This module is designed to increase your understanding of Agroecology and agriculture policies.
-During these sessions, you will learn how Agroecology can contribute to achieving the Sustainable Development Goals (SDGs) and other national and continental visions or goals.
-This module will justify to you the need for Agroecology to be integrated into all policies, strategies and laws, especially those focusing on the food systems.
+This module aims to deepen your understanding of how Agroecology intersects with agricultural policies.
+You'll explore how Agroecology can contribute to achieving the Sustainable Development Goals (SDGs) and other national and continental objectives.
+The module emphasizes the importance of integrating Agroecology into policies, strategies, and laws, particularly those focused on food systems.
+Additionally, you'll examine the necessity of protecting small-scale farmers' rights to land, seeds, natural resources, and markets to build resilient and sustainable food systems.

-Module Four: Communicating Agroecology
+Module Four: Agroecology Movement

-Module Five: Agroecology movement
+Module Five: Communicating Agroecology

 PARTICIPANTS